The Song That Doesn't End

-"The Song That Doesn't End" (also referred to as "The Song That Never Ends") is a self-referential and infinitely iterative children's song.
+"The Song That Doesn't End" is a self-referential and infinitely iterative children's song.
 The song appears in an album by puppeteer Shari Lewis titled Lamb Chop's Sing-Along, Play-Along, released through a 1988 home video.
 It is a single-verse-long song, written in an infinite-loop motif in a march style, such that it naturally flows in a cyclical fashion, repeating the same verse over and over.
 It is still a very popular tune, typically sung during long car rides.
-The song was written by Shari Lewis' long time producer Bernard Rothman.
+The song was written by Shari Lewis' long time producer Norman Martin.